Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Application to the Framingham Teaching Dataset

-where $FOLLOWUP$ denotes the patient's disease-free follow-up time in the Framingham teaching dataset.
-Patients were followed for a maximum of $25$ years (i.e., $FOLLOWUP \leq 25$), but they could also be censored before that time due to death or other causes.
-We assume that the censoring in $TIME$ is conditionally independent of time to hypertension diagnosis given covariates $SBP_0$, $FEMALE$, $AGE$, and $BMI$.
-In other words, we assume that $TIME$ is noninformatively censored so that \eqref{condl_mean_framingham} can be computed following the definition in \eqref{exp_right}.

-Still, before we could estimate $\E(TIME|TIME>FOLLOWUP, SBP_0,FEMALE,AGE,BMI)$ from \eqref{condl_mean_framingham} using the Framingham teaching dataset, we needed to select a conditional distribution for $TIME$ given the other covariates $SBP_0$, $FEMALE$, $AGE$, and $BMI$.
-To start, we considered each of the distributions from Sections~\ref{weibull}--\ref{sec:pwe}.
-For the piecewise exponential model, $J = 10$ disjoint sub-intervals were defined based on the percentiles of the uncensored $TIME$ to hypertension values from the dataset.
-We chose $J = 10$ sub-intervals here, which seemed to balance model flexibility (i.e., more baseline hazards) with what the data could support well in our simulations.
+where $FOLLOWUP$ denotes disease-free follow-up time in the Framingham teaching dataset.
+Patients were followed for a maximum of $25$ years, but they could also be censored before that time due to death or other causes.
+We assumed that $FOLLOWUP$ and $TIME$ were conditionally independent given other covariates such that $TIME$ was noninformatively censored and \eqref{condl_mean_framingham} can be computed following the definition in \eqref{exp_right}.
+To select a conditional distribution for $TIME$ given the other covariates, we considered each of the distributions from Sections~\ref{analytic_solutions}.
+For the PWE, $J = 10$ disjoint sub-intervals were defined based on the percentiles of the uncensored $TIME$ values, balancing model flexibility with what the data could support.
 However, $J$ could also be chosen based on $AIC$ or $BIC$.

-Two model selection criteria, $AIC$ and $BIC$, were considered to compare these different distributions.
-Following the model selection procedure from Section~\ref{subsec:sims-select}, smaller $AIC$ and $BIC$ values were preferred when comparing how well the fitted imputation models described the distribution of $TIME$ given $SBP_0$, $FEMALE$,$AGE$, and $BMI$.
-Diagnostics and coefficient estimates for all of the distributions considered can be found in Table~\ref{tab:imp_mod_summs}.
-Among all the models considered, the log-normal distribution had the best fit according to AIC and BIC, while the exponential model had the worst.
-Aside from the exponential model, the other models all had similar mean and median predictions for time to hypertension.
-Considering that the proportional hazards models (exponential, Weibull, and piecewise exponential) performed the worst in terms of model fit criteria, it is possible that the proportional hazards assumption fails to hold for this dataset.
+As in Section~\ref{subsec:sims-select}, two model selection criteria, $AIC$ and $BIC$, were used to compare these different distributions, and smaller values were preferred.
+Among all the models considered, the log-normal fit best according to $AIC$ and $BIC$, while the exponential fit worst (Supplemental Table~S3).
+Aside from the exponential, the models had similar mean and median predictions for time to hypertension.
+Since the proportional hazards models (exponential, Weibull, and PWE) fit the worst, this assumption may not hold here.